Health Financing Program Officer

 qualitative and quantitative analysis, interpretation and translation of

-results to inform the design of provider payment pilots for improved TB
+results to inform the design of the maternal health provider payment pilots for

-purchasing through JKN, technical support to the TB Strategic Health Purchasing
+improved purchasing through JKN, technical support to the MNH Strategic Health

-TWG, and ongoing coaching and capacity-building on strategic purchasing for JKN
+Purchasing TWG, and ongoing coaching and capacity-building on strategic

-relationships and cultivate new partnerships that aim to communicate our impact
+existing stakeholder relationships and cultivate new partnerships that aim to

 The Health Financing Program